Last updated: May 28, 2023

 When walking on top of the dam wall, make sure to walk all the way to the end to have a look at the large spillway.
 When the water level is high, this spillway looks like a waterfall.

 |More info:||Cordeaux Dam|

 5. Warragamba Dam

-Warragamba Dam has a great visitor centre where you can learn everything about the dam, how it works, how it was built, and so much more.
+Warragamba Dam has an excellent visitor centre where you can learn everything about the dam, how it works, how it was built, and so much more.
 There are also various lookout points nearby, with fantastic views of the dam.

-When visiting the Warragamba Dam, a drive to the Lake Burragorang Lookout is definitely recommended.
-This lookout is an easy 40 km drive south-west of the dam, and offers superb views of the lake and surrounding mountains.
+When visiting the Warragamba Dam, a drive to the Burragorang Lookout is recommended.
+This lookout is an easy 40 km drive southwest of the dam and offers superb views of the lake and surrounding mountains.

 |More info:||Warragamba Dam|